 - No annual fee and no foreign transaction fees

-The unique way the Barclaycard Arrival Plus™ World Elite MasterCard® doles out points makes it one of the most transparent travel credit cards currently on the market.
-With this card, you’ll earn 2 points per dollar spent on all purchases, plus a signup bonus worth 60,000 points – or $600 in travel – after you spend just $5,000 within the first 90 days.
-That’s enough for one free round-trip domestic flight or several nights at your favorite lower-tier hotel or resort!
+The unique way the Capital One® Venture® Card doles out miles makes it one of the most transparent travel credit cards currently on the market.
+With this card, you’ll earn 2 miles per dollar spent on all purchases plus a signup bonus worth 50,000 points – or $500 in travel – after you spend just $3,000 within three months of account opening.
+That’s enough for at least one free round-trip domestic flight or several nights at your favorite lower-tier hotel or resort!

 - Earn 2X miles for every dollar you spend